Admissions

 We do not wish for pupils to endure hours of extra tuition.
 The assessment is designed not to be ‘tutorable’.
 We would much prefer pupils to come along to their assessment feeling fresh and full of energy rather than worn out from working too hard!

-We do, however, recommend that applicants look at the familiarisation and specimen materials we provide so that they know what to expect on the day.
+We do, however, recommend that applicants look at the familiarisation for the CEM assessment, the maths sample paper and English sample paper we provide so that they know what to expect on the assessment days.

 How can my daughter prepare for the interview?

-All City interviewers are current teachers, experienced at putting pupils at ease and getting the best out of them.
-Please also rest assured that we are very much looking for academic potential and interest rather than the finished article!
-Any practice your daughter can get in articulating her ideas with enthusiasm and justification would be helpful.
+All City interviewers are experienced at putting pupils at ease and getting the best out of them.
+Please also rest assured that we are very much looking for academic potential and interest above anything else!
+Any practice your daughter can get in articulating her ideas with enthusiasm and justification would be beneficial.

 Does City accept pupils from overseas?